greyorange/mnesia_migrate/README.md

 # Usage

 * Add contents of priv/sys.config to your application's sys.config or use this config in your release.
-* Create a necessary directory based on priv/sys.config
+* Use forward slash in defining directory names in sys.config

 #License